Tsotsalas-Group/MOF_Literature_Extraction/Literature Extraction/README.md

 └─_CommonRedist       # some necessary files
 ```

-* Database: the database we extracted for Machine Learning:
+* Databases: the database we extracted for Machine Learning:
   * SynMOF_A:
   * SynMOF_M:
   * SynMOF_A_for_ML: